ermasavior/mll-clustering/README.md

 ## How to Run

-Experiment is conducted using [iris dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html#sklearn.datasets.load_iris).
+Sample usage is demonstrated in `main.py` using [iris dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html#sklearn.datasets.load_iris).

-1. Run `make`.
+1. Run `python main.py`.
-2. Program will output the clustering result of iris dataset and the confusion matrix.
+2. Program will output the clustering result of iris dataset with the confusion matrix.

 ## Authors